 To remove this limit, follow this link for 3rd party driver patch at your own risk.

 If you want to monitor NVIDIA GPU load on Windows, GPU-Z tool is recommended.
 In Sensors tab, please note to watch Video Engine Load that reflects current NVDEC/NVENC working load.
 Not "GPU Load", which reflects 3D-modeling load instead.
 If you have more than 1 gpu cards, select and watch them separatedly to keep good balance in multiple transcoding channels.
+GPU load monitor is also available in Task Manager since Win 10.

 On Linux, use nvidia-smi or nvtop in console instead.